liusdu/moby/docs/reference/commandline/daemon.md

     /usr/local/bin/docker daemon -D -g /var/lib/docker -H unix:// > /var/lib/docker-machine/docker.log 2>&1

+Docker clients <= 1.9.1 used an invalid Host header when making request to the daemon.
+Docker > 1.11.2.9.it is built using golang 1.7 which is now checking the validity of the Host header and as such clients <= 1.9.1 can't talk anymore to the daemon via /var/run/docker.sock.
+Docker supports overcoming this issue via a Docker daemon environment variable.
+In case you are seeing this error when contacting the
+daemon:

+    Error response from daemon: 400 Bad Request: malformed Host header

+The `DOCKER_HTTP_HOST_COMPAT` can be set like this:

+    DOCKER_HTTP_HOST_COMPAT=1 /usr/local/bin/docker daemon ...

 ## Default cgroup parent

 The `--cgroup-parent` option allows you to set the default cgroup parent